 SaladNoodles with cheese

-The noodles with cheese was surprisingly good.
-It might not look good from the picture above but trust me, it was good.
+The noodles with cheese were surprisingly good.
+It might not look good from the picture above, but trust me, it was good.
 Taking pictures of the food near the buffet area is also where I ran into a little bit of trouble.
-There was a far greater selection than what I was able to take a picture of.
-However, one of the employees who was responsible for replenishing the buffet told me in half English and half German that I was not allowed to take pictures of the food or buffet area.
-I had no idea why this was the case (made no sense) but rather than challenge that assertion, I just took her word for it and stopped taking pictures of that area.
+There was a far greater selection than what I could take a picture of.
+However, one of the employees responsible for replenishing the buffet told me in half English and half German that I was not allowed to take pictures of the food or buffet area.
+I had no idea why this was the case, but rather than challenge that assertion, I just took her word for it and stopped taking pictures of that area.

 The caramel pudding was heavenly.
 This was so good I had to have it twice.

-Nothing like have ginger ale where you can actually taste the ginger.
-The lounge had plenty of drinks, a solid espresso machine, and bar that was well stocked.
-Again, I did not want to challenge the lady and take a picture but take my word for it.
-As for the bathrooms, Lufthansa did a geat job maintaining the mens room.
+There’s nothing like having ginger ale where you can actually taste the ginger.
+The lounge had plenty of drinks, a solid espresso machine, and a well-stocked bar.
+Again, I did not want to challenge the lady and take a picture, but take my word for it.
+As for the bathrooms, Lufthansa did a great job maintaining the men’s room.

 Mens Room